seanstrom/seanstrom/README.md

 * Recently, I graduated from Goldsmiths University of London as a master’s student in Virtual Reality.
 In my studies, I was expanding my skill-set into the 3D world of modeling, animation, and game engines.

-* Currently, I’m building tools for thought at [Nette](https://nette.io) <br/>and exploring new mediums for research, digital gardening, and exploratory AI.

-* Moving forward, I’ll be pursuing my passion for understanding <br/>and documenting the creative and technical process of making wonderful things.

-* In general, I’m always seeking opportunities to contribute to <br/>fascinating ideas and collaborate with delightful people.
+* Currently, I’m building tools for thought at [Nette](https://nette.io) and exploring new mediums for research, digital gardening, and exploratory AI.
+Moving forward, I’ll be pursuing my passion for understanding and documenting the creative and technical process of making wonderful things.
+In general, I’m always seeking opportunities to contribute to fascinating ideas and collaborate with delightful people.